PonniValavan05/Defence-surveillance-system/README.md

 AI-based defence surveillance system with real-time face recognition, weapon detection, and fire detection using Flask, YOLO, an OpenCV.
-Sends automatic email alerts and triggers alarm on threat detection
+Sends automatic email alerts and triggers alarm on threat detection.

 ## Features